What is a plain landform?

-Plains are very common landforms on earth.
-They are large areas of relatively flat topography.
-Plains are depositional landforms.
-Plains can be found in coastal areas where rivers are slowly flowing, meandering and depositing lots of sediments.
+Plains are large areas of relatively flat topography and are common landforms on earth.
+A plain is a depositional landform.
+Plains can be found in coastal areas where rivers are slowly flowing, meandering, and depositing lots of sediments.
 Plains along the coasts are called coastal plains.
-Plains found away from the coast are called inland plains.
+Those found away from the coast are called inland plains.

 One major type of coastal plain is the Floodplain.
 When rivers are in their lower course, they tend to overflow their banks.
 Repeated flooding results in sediments deposited all over the surrounding areas that flood.
 Flood plains are usually stratified (layered) in layers of sediments.